mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 ## Wrapping Up

-The capabilities of modern LLMs are impressive, and they can be a very useful tool for a variety of problems, especially when their output can be easily validated, or errors are cheap.
+The capabilities of modern LLMs are impressive, and they can be a very useful tool for a variety of situations, especially when their output can be easily validated, or errors are cheap.
 If any of these conditions is not met, they are far less useful though, at least unless there is another break-though.

 Writing JMH benchmarks is definitely not something where it pays off to consult an LLM for me.
-Even if I got the perfect answer, validating and understanding the implications of the benchmark would probably take at least as much time as doing everything on my own in the first place.
+Even if I got the perfect answer, validating and understanding the implications of the benchmark would probably take at least as much time as doing everything on my own.